Orange-OpenSource/woofer/docs/logging-code.md

 <dl>
     <dt><strong>error mapping</strong></dt>
     <dd>
-        How Java errors should be mapped to HTTP errors?
+        How each Java error should be mapped to HTTP error?
 Which status code?
 Which (human readable) message?
         Generally speaking, you'll have to deal both with your own Java exceptions, and also errors from the underlying framework (Spring or else).
     </dd>
     <dl>